Do you want to get your first job as a web developer job?

 Shortcuts for this section

 - Provide appropriate contact information

 1. Add a professional profile photo

 According to LinkedIn, a photo can get your profile up to 21 times more views than profiles without one.
-Avatars and illustrations are fun — and you might be tempted to show off your younger self — but using a photo is the professional standard.
+Avatars and illustrations are fun, but using a photo is the professional standard.

 You don’t need to pay for a formal portrait by a professional photographer for your LinkedIn profile photo.
 Just make sure the photo you use is: